codio-content/HSA-M12-Debugging/.guides/content/Finding-the-Bugs-c02b.md

 Here's an example program that we will review together.
 Take a closer look at this program to see if you can spot the error before we run it.

-In the next section we will run this program in the compiler to see exactly where the error has occured.
+In the next section we will run this program in the compiler to see exactly where the error has occurred.